-You can choose among three major airports for your San Francisco trip and although obvious, SFO may not always be the optimum choice.
-Discover the San Francisco Airport Alternatives to find out which is best for you.
+You can choose between three major airports for your San Francisco trip and although obvious, SFO may not always be the optimum choice.
+Discover the San Francisco airport alternatives to find out which is best for you.

 SFO is about 13 miles south of the city center.
 To get to downtown San Francisco from there, you can take public transportation, catch a shuttle, hail a taxi or drive yourself:

-By Public Transportation: If you're going to San Francisco, BART is a convenient option if you're going to Union Square, along Market Street or somewhere near the Convention Center, but less so if you're headed for hotels near the waterfront, which are a long walk away from the nearest BART station.
-To find out how to use it, see the guide to Getting to San Francisco from SFO on BART.
+If you're going to San Francisco, BART is a convenient option if you're going to Union Square, along Market Street or somewhere near the Convention Center, but less so if you're headed for hotels near the waterfront, which are a long walk away from the nearest BART station.
 To get to San Jose from SFO, take BART to the Millbrae station and transfer to Caltrain.
 Caltrain also goes north to San Francisco from there.

 If you'd prefer to have a reservation, pre-arranged shuttles pick up at Courtyards 1 and 4 of the Domestic Terminals and Courtyards A and G at the International Terminal (on the Arrivals/Baggage Claim Level).

-Taxi: Get a cab at the roadway center island on the Arrivals/Baggage Claim Level of any terminal.
+Get a cab at the roadway center island on the Arrivals/Baggage Claim Level of any terminal.
 Uniformed taxi coordinators are on hand during the busiest hours to help you.
-You can get an idea of the fare at Taxi Wiz.
 This may be a cost-effective option for larger groups of 3 or more, with no change in fare up to 5 people.

 If you need them, you can rent accessible minivans with ramps or lifts, scooters and wheelchairs from Wheelchair Getaways.
 They'll pick you up and drop you off at the airport.

 - You can also get to Emeryville just across the bay from San Francisco.
 The line is Amtrak's California Zephyr from Sacramento, Truckee (near Lake Tahoe) or Reno, Nevada.
-It's an especially beautful ride across the mountains in the winter.
-Here's what you need to know about the California Zephyr.
+It's an especially beautiful ride across the mountains in the winter.